Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Price: From $6 per user, per month.
 Custom pricing for larger organizations.

 Okta’s Workforce Identity platform is a highly secure option for businesses that need to protect logins for employees, contractors and strategic partners.
 The Okta Verify authentication app is especially powerful out of the box; it connects to over 7,000 pre-built app integrations, covering both cloud-based and on-premises software.
-This practice can save IT teams a significant amount of setup time.
+This can save IT teams a significant amount of setup time.

-Okta Verify supports passcodes, biometrics, push notifications, one-time passwords, and SMS and QR-based verification.
+Okta Verify supports passcodes, biometrics, push notifications, one-time passwords and SMS and QR-based verification.
 One standout feature is FastPass, which can verify a trusted device and may eliminate the need for passwords entirely.

 Okta is also known for its free password manager, which provides strong protection for individual accounts.
 But, for business use, we especially like the Workforce Identity platform, which represents a big step forward in user verification.
 A key advantage is adaptive MFA, which adjusts the level of verification required based on factors like user behavior, login location and device health.
 Organizations can also implement phishing-resistant technologies like hardware keys and smart cards as part of their MFA rollout — essential for defending against social engineering attacks.

-Okta Workforce Identity features and benefits
+Okta Workforce Identity features

 • Offline MFA backup: Team members can log in using offline passcodes when internet access is limited or unavailable.